0xTitan/VotingContractWithTest/README.md

 - Registered voter can add a new proposal - event emitted
 - Should revert if non registered voter tries to add a new proposal
 > PROPOSAL REGISTRATION - PROPOSAL DATA CHECK
+- Should revert is a non voter tries to access voter data
 - Should proposal exist with (21ms)
 - Should proposal exist with no vote count yet
 - Empty proposal registration is forbidden